 The FMC is a coalition of companies using their purchasing power to create early markets for innovative clean technologies across eight hard to abate sectors.
 These in-scope sectors are responsible for 30% of global emissions–a proportion expected to rise to over 50% by mid-century without urgent progress on clean technology innovation.

 Commitments for the first four sectors (Aviation, Shipping, Steel and Trucking) were launched in November 2021, at COP26 in Glasgow.
 The Aluminum and Carbon Dioxide Removal sectors were launched at the May 2022 World Economic Forum Annual Meeting in Davos, and the Cement & Concrete sector was launched at COP27 in Sharm el-Sheikh.
-The final sector on Chemicals is planned to launch at Clean Energy Ministerial 2023, India in July.
 Details on each of the commitments can be found here.

 Although formulating purchase commitments and aggregating demand against these commitments is core to the FMC, the Coalition’s activities go beyond this.
 Other activities focus on supporting members in delivering on their commitments and creating an enabling environment.

 The FMC offers a range of support activities to help members move from verbal to bankable demand commitments.

 The FMC activities are prioritized by members and will vary by sector, with options across a range of topics:

 • Technology availability: Ensure sufficient supply by 2030 through targeted actions focusing on technology existence, transparency, and scale.
 This includes organizing Supplier Workshops to connect members with suppliers, and to understand how the FMC can help suppliers overcome key challenges for scale-up